 The usual characteristics of Protista are given below-

 - They are unicellular organisms, however, there are a few multicellular protists such as kelp.
 Some species of kelp grow so large that they exceed over a 100 feet in height.
 (Giant Kelp).

 - The cells of these species have a nucleus which is bound by organelles.

-- These are usually found in soil or moist areas.
+- These are usually aquatic, present in soil or in areas with moisture.

 Classification of Protista-

 The kingdom Protista is divided into three types naming Protozoa, Algae, and Moulds.

 Protozoans are unicellular organisms.
 These are also called as animal protists.
 All protozoans are heterotrophic, meaning: they have to acquire nutrients through other organisms by either ingesting them or feeding off on their organic waste.
 These are also parasitic protozoans which live in the cells of larger organisms.